backstreetkiwi/biography/INSTALL_RASPBERRY.md

 # Install Biography on a Raspberry PI

+I tried this to have a server running in my home network that does not consume that much energy.
+As expected, it turns out that the PI is not powerful enough to do the import of large image data.
+So I ended up doing the imports with an instance of **Biography** that I start on my laptop and use the PI only for viewing the photos.
+Maybe I should consider buying an Intel NUC one day?

 ## Prepare Raspberry PI

 - Format SD with exactly one `fat32` Partition (Ubuntu: `gparted`)